iamjohnlong/typewriter/README.md

   {
     words: 'and...'
     break: true
+    wait: 3000
+    clearAll: true
   }
   {
-    words: 'I like to party'
+    words: 'I like beer'
-    clearAll: true
-    wait: 4000
   }
+  {
+    words: 'and...'
+    wait: 1000
+  }
-  { words: 'with booze...' }
+  { words: 'I have a wife and child' }
+  {
+    words: 'plus...'
+    wait: 1000
+  }
+  {
+    words: 'Writing code is pretty fun.'
+  }

 ]
-writer2 = [ { words: 'I live in Salt Lake City, Utah' } ]
+writer2 = [ { words: 'Also, I live in Salt Lake City, Utah' } ]

 typeWriter = new TypeWriter(writer, document.getElementById('para'))
 typeWriter2 = new TypeWriter(writer2, document.getElementById('para'))